Skip to main content

 • AI-powered data pipelines: for example a data transformation pipeline that retrieves unstructured video files and uses an AI model to extract structured data then act on it.

-• RAG agents: for example, a chatbot assistant that can better answer consumers’ queries by autonomously running scripts to access a relevant databases.
+• RAG agents: for example, a chatbot assistant that can better answer consumers’ queries by autonomously running scripts to access relevant databases.

 • Autonomous system agents that handle machine-to-machine workflows: like a smart traffic monitoring system that analyzes video feeds, detects accidents in real-time, and automatically dispatches emergency services with AI-generated incident reports.

 Blaxel’s infrastructure platform gives production-grade agents their own computing environments including code sandboxes, tool servers, and LLMs.
 It offers infrastructure to run these agents on a global network that makes them run fast and reliably.
+This website provides comprehensive documentation and API, SDK and CLI references to help you work with Blaxel.

 Essential concepts

-Blaxel is a cloud designed for agentic AI.
+Blaxel is a perpetual sandbox platform designed for agentic AI.
 It doesn’t force you into any kind of workflow or shaped box.
 While we encourage you to exploit architecture designs that we consider are more reliable, our toolkit gives you all the pieces you need to build reliable agentic systems exactly the way you want.
 Blaxel consists of modular services that are engineered to work seamlessly together, but you can also just use any one of them independently.
 Think of it as a purpose-built set of building blocks that you can use to power agents.

 The building blocks